NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Preparing_for_Data_Download_and_Upload.md

 <!---**GDC Data Portal User Dropdown Menu**--->

 **NOTE:** The authentication token should be kept in a secure location, as it allows access to all data accessible by the associated user.

+#Uploads
+## Obtaining a Manifest File for Data Uploads
+The GDC Data Transfer Tool supports uploading multiple files listed in a GDC manifest file.
+Manifest files can be generated and downloaded directly from the GDC Submission Portal: